THE LINUX FOUNDATION PROJECTS

 • Improve the reliability, security, and consistency of Jupyter’s software.

 For more information about the funding process, see the Process for funding proposals on the Jupyter Foundation team compass.
-In this first round of funding proposals, our goal is to learn how to better deliver value to the Jupyter community, have some impact that supports our Foundation priorities listed above, and improve this process.
+Our goal is to learn how to better deliver value to the Jupyter community, have some impact that supports our Foundation priorities listed above.

 SUBMIT A PROPOSAL